I have been a performer of violin and viola for more than two decades.

 In addition to performing and teaching, I also have composed original works.
 Click here to hear me perform a piece I wrote for viola and two violins, Déjà Vu of Nostalgic Dreams (I’m the one in the middle).

-I am pursuing a Doctor of Musical Arts degree in strings performance at the University of Washington School of Music in Seattle, where I received my Master of Music degree.
+I am ABD (All But Dissertation) for a Doctor of Musical Arts degree in strings performance at the University of Washington School of Music in Seattle, where I also received my Master of Music degree.
 I also have been a graduate teaching assistant.
-My duties included chamber music coaching, viola teaching and management of a special instruments collection.
+My duties have included chamber music coaching, viola teaching and management of a special instruments collection.

 One ensemble I helped form, the Daana String Quartet, won a once-every-two-year competition to become the School of Music scholarship ensemble for the 2015-2016 school year.
 Watch and listen to us play in a concert by clicking here (I’m the one on the right).
 Our ensemble was profiled in The Seattle Times.
 To see that article, click here.
 In 2016 we also won the Washington State college chamber music competition of the Music Teachers National Association.